USS Curtis Wilbur: 2000s

+Curtis Wilbur became the first of the 28 Flight I and II Arleigh Burke-class destroyers to be retrofitted with a stern flap, which was added in February 2000.

 On 1 October 2001, Curtis Wilbur again departed Yokosuka on another deployment.
 Assigned to the Kitty Hawk Strike Group, she conducted operations in support of Operation Enduring Freedom in the Persian Gulf.
 After a port visit to Phuket, Thailand, Curtis Wilburs first port visit in ten months, from 13 to 15 December, the ship returned to Yokosuka on 23 December 2001.